Swarovski SLC W B 8x42 review NEW 2020

 First review was 11-10-2014.
 Since November 2020 I own an SLC, #C8951461191, and have written a new review.

-If I could only keep one binocular, it would be the SLC 8x42.
+If I could only keep one binocular, it would probably be the - now sadly extinct - SLC 8x42.

 It has a view that just makes me sing: Easy, friendly, warm, with a deep rendering of space that drags you into the image and lets the glass disappear.
 Immersive.